madsmsc/SFMovieService/README.md

 ## Borrowed
 * The embedded google map is from their tutorial.
 * The map style is from their tutorial.
-* partial function in app.js, used for passing function references with set parameters.

 ## TODO
 * The API key for the Google api is not yet restricted.
 It should be.